 - Go to https://www.microsoft.com/en-au/software-download/windows10.
 Click on the download tool now to download media creation tool.

-- Run the tool to create Windows 10 installation disk on your external drive.
+- Run the tool to create Windows 11 or Windows 10 installation disk on your external drive.

 - Insert the installation disk to the problematic computer.